kubeedge/kubeedge/docs/proposals/Provide-a- Common- MQTT- mapper.md

 ---
-title: Mapper Provide A Common MQTT Mapper
+title: Provide A Common MQTT Mapper
 authors:

 - "@fuchendou"
   approvers:

 creation-date: 2024-7-15
-last-updated: 2024-7-29
+last-updated: 2024-8-15
 status: implementable
 ---

-# The proposal for Mapper Provide A Common MQTT Mapper in KubeEdge
+# The proposal about Provide A Common MQTT Mapper

-### Mapper Provide A Common MQTT Mapper
+### Provide A Common MQTT Mapper

         In the current hardware device market, the MQTT (Message Queuing Telemetry Transport) protocol has become a widely adopted standard.
 Known for its lightweight and efficient characteristics, it is particularly suitable for communication between IoT (Internet of Things) devices.
 However, as the types of devices and application scenarios diversify, developers face several challenges and pain points.